A Dozen Ways To Vote

 6. Vote in Residential Centres

-All returning officers make arrangements for mobile poll visits on election day to seniors’ residences, long-term care facilities and other institutions with ten or more resident electors.
+All returning officers make arrangements for visits on election day to seniors’ residences, long-term care facilities and other institutions with ten or more resident electors.

 Contact the administrator of your facility for more information on the date and time.

 7. Vote when you live at a Shelter